sdondley/ClimateChangeChat/raku/Cool-Raku.md

 Let's walk through the code in detail.

 ## How it works
-First we assign variable `$x` to `^Inf` to generate a Range of numbers from 0 to infinity.
+First we assign variable `$x` to `^Inf` which represents a Range of Integers from 0 to infinity.
 In Raku, a Range is a class which generates Range objects.
-A Range object is "lazy," which means the actual set of numbers in the Range aren't actually calculated.
+Range are "lazy," which means the actual set of numbers in the Range aren't actually calculated.
 This is unlike an Array where each element is calculated ahead of time by the compiler and inserted into the array and eats up memory.
 And so laziness makes your program much more efficient.
 You certainly don't